azurata09/dotfiles/README.md

 # How to use

-- Create a directory with name like tool name
+1. Create a directory with name like tool name
-- Create some files in the directory
+2. Create some files in the directory
-- Run `stow -v <directory name>`
+3. Run `stow -v <directory name>`

-- It's done!
+It's done!

-- When delete link, Run `stow -vD <diretory name>`
+When you wanna delete link, run `stow -vD <diretory name>`.